December 20, 2019

 Many people who are just starting out eating with eating low carb may find it difficult to know what to eat when dining out.
 With so many high carb foods on the menu, how do you make good choices and stay on your eating plan when dining out?
 How do you eat at Mexican or Italian restaurants and not go “off the rails”?

 Sometimes we want to socialize with friends or family over a meal, sometimes our work requires going out to eat or traveling.
 In those situations, we generally don’t want to draw too much attention to our eating choices and don’t want to put a damper on the choices of our dining companions.
 How do we make good food choices without making a big deal out of it?
 It is pretty easy once you get the hang of it.
 If you feel that you must explain your choices to your dinner companions, say it is for health reasons (allergies, stomach issues if details needed).
 Your health should always come before “fitting in.”

-Some general rules should be followed:
+Some general rules for eating out while on a low carb diet should be followed:

 - MAKE A PLAN!
 Deciding beforehand can really help you to stay on your eating plan.
 Try to decide where you are going to eat as soon as possible and look up the menu options.
 Decide what you will eat and drink before you enter the restaurant.
 Trying to make a good decision when you are already hungry and ready to eat will make deciding more difficult.
 If you really feel vulnerable, eat something low carb BEFORE going out.